-6 The attendance of inside directors is not disclosed in Japan.
+&lt;sup>6 The attendance of inside directors is not disclosed in Japan.
 For companies with a three-committee structure and companies with an audit committee structure, ISS will require attendance of 75 percent or more of audit committee meetings as well as 75 percent or more of board meetings.

-7 Many Japanese shareholder proposals are submitted as article amendments, which require supermajority support in order to pass.
+&lt;sup>7 Many Japanese shareholder proposals are submitted as article amendments, which require supermajority support in order to pass.

-- Where the company has a controlling shareholder, a director nominee sits on the nomination committee and is an insider, or non-independent outsider, unless the board, after the shareholder meeting, will include at least two independent directors and at least one-third of the board members will be independent directors based on ISS independence criteria for Japan. - 3.
-At companies with a board with audit committee structure: (In addition to the guidelines for companies with a statutory auditor structure) vote for the election of directors, except: - Where an outside director nominee who is also nominated as an audit committee member8 is regarded as non-independent based on ISS independence criteria for Japan; or - Top executive(s) if at least one-third of the board members, after the shareholder meeting, will not be outside directors.
+least two independent directors and at least one-third of the board members will be independent directors based on ISS independence criteria for Japan.

+- 3. At companies with a board with audit committee structure: (In addition to the guidelines for companies with a statutory auditor structure) vote for the election of directors, except: - Where an outside director nominee who is also nominated as an audit committee member is regarded as non-independent based on ISS independence criteria for Japan.